 A meteor is caused by the passage of a solid body (a piece of rocky debris, for example) that drops through Earth’s atmosphere (or of any planet with an atmosphere).
 The meteor isn’t the solid body per se, it’s the name given to the light and other associated physical phenomena created by friction as the outer part of the material heats up and burns off.
 The incoming object is known as a meteoroid (whether an asteroid, comet or fragment of some other planetary body).
 The plasma created around the vaporising body — the glow or fireball — is the meteor (but not all incoming bodies produce a visible meteor).
 Any remnants of the incoming meteoroid that survive the meteor phase and fall to Earth are called meteorites.

 Similarly, a meteor shower can occur when Earth passes through the stream of debris that resides trailing in a comet’s orbit.
-In the same way as described above, the friction created as the debris passes through Earth’s atmosphere produces a succession of meteors radiating from the same point on the sky — commonly referred to as shooting stars.
+In the same way as described above, the friction created as the debris passes through Earth’s atmosphere produces a succession of meteors radiating from the same point on the sky — and commonly called shooting stars.

 Although a meteor and its debris source have a physical connection with the parent comet from which the debris once came, neither one is a comet — one is light and heat, and the other is comet dust.
 So let’s not be confused like Coty: when we see a shooting star or any meteoric event, it’s occurring in Earth’s atmosphere and is seen only for a brief time.
 This is quite different to the apparition of a comet, which may be visible for many weeks or months on its close approach around the Sun.